rchoudhary/blog/content/pointer-basics.md

 title = "Pointer Basics"
 date = 2020-01-12T16:09:46-06:00
 draft = true
 summary = "Pointers are a notoriously tricky topic when learning C and C++.
 I believe that some basic visualizations will help the harder aspects quite a bit simpler.
 In this first article, we'll look at what a pointer is, how to make one, and the very beginnings of how to use them.
+We will also introduce the way that we'll visualize pointers from here on out.
 In later articles, we'll start exploring more advanced usages."
 +++

 ## "Normal" Variables (A Quick Refresher)